BaseMax/SIEMGraphQLTS/README.md

 - **JWT (JSON Web Tokens)**: Used for user authentication and authorization.
 - **Docker**: Containerization for easy deployment and scalability.

+## MeiliSearch

+Using MeiliSearch for storing logs and searching offers several advantages that make it an excellent choice for implementing a SIEM system:

+- **Full-Text Search**: MeiliSearch provides fast and accurate full-text search capabilities.
+In a SIEM system, the ability to quickly search through logs is crucial for identifying security events and potential threats.
+MeiliSearch's powerful indexing and ranking algorithms ensure that search queries return relevant results efficiently.
+- **Real-Time Indexing**: MeiliSearch is designed for real-time indexing and searching.
+As new logs are generated and stored in the system, MeiliSearch can instantly index them, making them available for searches immediately.
+This real-time capability is essential in a SIEM system where timely detection and response to security incidents are vital.
+- **Scalability**: MeiliSearch is scalable, allowing the SIEM system to handle a large volume of logs effectively.
+As the amount of log data grows, MeiliSearch can scale horizontally to accommodate the increased load, ensuring the system's performance remains consistent.
+- **Easy Integration**: MeiliSearch offers a straightforward API and SDKs for various programming languages, making it easy to integrate with the SIEM system's existing architecture.
+It simplifies the development process and reduces the effort required to implement the search functionality.
+- **Customizable Ranking**: MeiliSearch allows customization of search result ranking.
+In a SIEM system, certain logs may be more critical than others.
+MeiliSearch enables the implementation of custom ranking algorithms that prioritize logs based on relevance, severity, or other criteria.
+- **Typo-Tolerance and Synonyms**: MeiliSearch includes built-in support for typo-tolerance and synonyms.
+In a SIEM system, logs may contain typographical errors or variations in keywords.
+MeiliSearch's ability to handle such variations ensures that search queries are robust and produce accurate results.
+- **Filtering and Faceting**: MeiliSearch supports filtering and faceting, allowing users to narrow down search results based on specific attributes or categories.
+This feature is valuable in a SIEM system to analyze logs by various criteria, such as source IP, destination IP, event type, severity, etc.
+- **Open-Source and Community-Driven**: MeiliSearch is open-source software, with an active community of contributors and users.
+It benefits from continuous improvements, bug fixes, and feature enhancements driven by the community.
+This ensures that the SIEM system can take advantage of the latest advancements in MeiliSearch.
+- **Security**: MeiliSearch provides security features to protect sensitive log data.
+It supports HTTP(S) authentication and can be deployed within a private network to control access to the search engine.
+- **Documentation and Support**: MeiliSearch has comprehensive documentation and community support.
+This makes it easier for developers and system administrators to understand its capabilities, troubleshoot issues, and optimize its performance for the SIEM system.

 ## Getting Started

 To get started with the SIEM project, follow these steps: